 With Father’s Day approaching and fresh wild salmon running and available, I thought I’d grill some.
 I love fresh wild salmon.
 Frozen fish is just too dry for me.
-So I get really happy when fresh wild salmon becomes easy to forage.
+So I get really happy when fresh wild salmon becomes available.
 Wild salmon is so loaded with nutrients it is something I can eat several times a week.

 Other nutrients obtained from wild salmon are vitamin D and astaxanthin.
 Vitamin D has bone building, anti-cancer and immune protective benefits.
 Astaxanthin is the powerfully anti-inflammatory, carotenoid-class antioxidant that gives wild salmon its vibrant red-orange color.
 Salmon is also a very good source of niacin, phosphorus, magnesium and B6.